 The Effects of Too Much Humidity on Paper Production

-When relative humidity levels exceed 65 percent, the cellulose fibers in paper draw in moisture in as little as 30 seconds.
-As a result, the fibers increase in size and may make sheets of paper limp or its edges appear wavy.
-Because of the manner in which paper fibers are in alignment with machinery, the greatest changes in dimension generally occur along the across-grain dimensions, making the environment that paper is exposed to between processing steps critical.
-High relative humidity levels can also lead to warping, wrinkling and mold growth.
+When relative humidity levels exceed 65 percent, the cellulose fibers in the paper draw in moisture in as little as 30 seconds.
+As a result, the fibers increase in size and may make sheets of paper limp or their edges appear wavy.
+Because of the manner in which paper fibers are in alignment with machinery, the greatest changes in a dimension generally occur along the across-grain dimensions, making the environment that paper is exposed to between processing steps critical.
+High relative humidity levels can also lead to warping, wrinkling, and mold growth.